seannz/svr/README.md

 <h2>Pretrained Weights</h2>

-The pretrained weights for motion estimation and interpolation networks will be posted here soon!
-In the mean time, I can send them to you if you email me at `siyoung` at `mit` dot `edu`
+The pretrained weights for motion estimation and interpolation networks are available from: https://drive.google.com/drive/folders/1LSuhLNwTzZtonifYVjyPtZ1si-I2RwXB.

 <h2>Work with us!</h2>